NMMT76/Zero-Emulator-EM/README.md

 # Zero-EM
 Fork of ArjunNair's Zero Emulator, trimmed down to ZX Spectrum 48K only and with added EdgeMaster "virtual expansion device" and ULA-SX (simple expansion) support.

 A potential implementation of the EdgeMaster in real hardware would/should always be based about some form of microcontroller, as that allows the simplest form of "expansion through code"

+While Zero-EM is more of a "developer fun" thing, that would allow ZX/C# developers to push the machine in very creative ways, there is nothing whatsoever stopping it from being real hardware.
+By being a PIO device, the entry bar is quite low and there's no shortage of current microcontrollers that would be up to the task of providing at the very least "basic functionality", like "pseudo RAM expansion", "file IO", "accelerated math", etc...
+Running in an emulator only makes it easier to showcase ideas because you don't need real hardware to test them.

 # Acknowledgements
 First off, many thanks for [Arjun Nair](https://github.com/ArjunNair) without whom this wouldn't have been possible.
 Zero having such a good structure for devices, unlike many other emulators, made it a very nice experience to create the EM.
 Also many thanks to [Jose Rodriguez-Rosa](https://github.com/boriel-basic/zxbasic) as without ZX Basic, the ZX side of the code would neither be so "clean" or efficient.
 To [György Kőszeg](https://github.com/koszeggy/KGySoft.Drawing) for his image library that is at the core of the image conversion process into B&W images.
 To [NAudio](https://github.com/naudio/NAudio) for the great audio library that allows the ZX to play MP3 (and more) through the host.
 To [DirectShow.Net](https://directshownet.sourceforge.net/) for the webcam capture capabilities.
 And last but not least to [Accord](http://accord-framework.net/) for the video "capture" capabilites.